 Saluda is a tiny city located in the state of North Carolina.
 With a population of 642 people and just one neighborhood, Saluda is the 454th largest community in North Carolina.
-Much of the housing stock in Saluda was built prior to World War II, making it one of the older and more historic cities in the country.
+Saluda has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Saluda is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Saluda isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Saluda are a mix of both white- and blue-collar jobs.
 Overall, Saluda is a city of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Saluda who work in maintenance occupations (14.23%), healthcare (11.72%), and management occupations (9.62%).

 Of important note, Saluda is also a city of artists.
 Saluda has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Saluda’s character.